 Password History

-Keep Las 6 Passwords
+Keep Last 6 Passwords

-Can't Reuse Las 5 S Passwords
+Can't Reuse Last 5 Passwords

-Cerberus will save a secure hash of the last specified number of passwords that the user has used.
-Cerberus will prevent a user from changing their password to any password used within the specified history count.
+Remember Last x Passwords Cerberus will save a secure hash of the last specified number of passwords that the user has used.
+Can't Reuse Last x Passwords Cerberus will prevent a user from changing their password to any password used within the specified history count.

-13.4 AUTHENTICATION ORDER
+14.4.4 AUTHENTICATION ORDER